netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-5/README.md

 Check that the web page looks exactly like it did before adding the store.

-Task 5.2
+Task 5.2 - Mutations
 --------

 Now that we have the store up and running, we want to add functionality to modify it.
 In Vue this is called **mutating** the state.
-In React/Redux we use reducers and actions, but in Vue we use `mutations` that are defined in the store.
+In React/Redux we call them reducers, but in Vue they are called `mutations`.
+They are very similar.

 The `mutations` are added directly to the `Vuex.Store()` configuration object and contain a map of functions, where the key is the name or identifier of the mutation, and the value is a function which takes the `state` and a `payload` as